matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 know Clojure can actually type one into a text file and save it, and do something meaningful with our program without learning Clojure.

 We have this namespace qualification.
-If you follow the conventions, which unfortunately a lot of Clojure libraries are not yet doing, of this reversed domain name system, which is the same as Java's, all Clojure names are conflict-free, not only with other Clojure names, but with Java names.
+If you follow the conventions -- which unfortunately a lot of Clojure libraries are not yet doing -- of this reversed domain name system, which is the same as Java's, all Clojure names are conflict-free, not only with other Clojure names, but with Java names.
 That is a _fantastically_ good idea, and it is similar to the idea in RDF of using URIs for names.

 And the aliases help make this less burdensome.
+And we have done some more recently to do more with that.

 [Time 0:57:45]